front-end-foundations/session3/README.md

 <img src="other/hero-1.png">

-FlexBox:

-* CSS Flexible Box Layout Module
-* A simple guide to the various CSS properties on [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
+* A simple guide to the various CSS properties on [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+(Good to keep open for reference.)

 We will use [Font Awesome](http://fontawesome.io/) for the icons in this exercise.